catalyst-cooperative/catalystcoop-handbook/docs/policies.md

 ### Notification Policy

 Notification of absence or reduced hours must be sent at least as far in advance from the date of absence as the absence is long.
 EX: eight days of vacation requires eight days of advance notice.
 For notifications requiring board permission: follow the instructions in [Member Time Off Request](https://docs.google.com/document/d/1nzaVzdXkwDmj9VqEh0vboRlbJo8-4Izs80K_0QuImJA/edit) to (1) email your request to the board and (2) set an agenda item to approve it.
-Those utilizying this policy are not required to provide an explanation for why they are taking time off or reducing their hours.
+Those utilizing this policy are not required to provide an explanation for why they are taking time off or reducing their hours.
 Approval shall not be contingent on providing a justification for the request.

 - For absence less than a week: send a slack message to the team channel explaining when you will be gone, and tag @channel so that everyone is notified.
 - For absence greater than a week: send an email to everyone explaining when you will be gone and to what extent you can be contacted.